-The Proposed Project would not affect the existing Camp Far West Powerhouse capability curve, which is shown in Figure 6.2-8, or the Camp Far West Powerhouse tailwater-rating curve, which is shown in Figure 6.2-9.
-Figure 7.2-5 shows modeled daily (by month and over the simulation period) flow duration curves through the Camp Far West Powerhouse under the Proposed Project.
-There is a slightly greater probability of higher flows in each month, as compared to the No Action Alternative.
+The Proposed Project (Near-Term Condition) would not affect the existing Camp Far West Powerhouse capability curve, which is shown in Figure 6.2-8, or the Camp Far West Powerhouse tailwater-rating curve, which is shown in Figure 6.2-9.
+Figure 7.2-5 shows modeled daily (by month and over the simulation period) flow duration curves through the Camp Far West Powerhouse under the Proposed Project (Near-Term Condition).
+There is a slightly greater probability of higher flows in most months, as compared to the No Action Alternative.